ooni/ooni.org/content/support/faq.md

 consider using OONI data as evidence in court cases.

 * **[Analyze OONI data](https://ooni.org/post/mining-ooni-data/)**.
 OONI data
-is a goldmine, consisting of millions of measurements collected from more than 200 countries since 2012.
+is a goldmine, consisting of more than a billion measurements collected from more than 200 countries since 2012.
 Every day, hundreds of thousands of new measurements are published.
 Dig through [OONI data](https://ooni.org/data/) and discover cases of internet censorship!